dmlc/xgboost/doc/tutorials/external_memory.rst

 GPU Version (GPU Hist tree method)
 **********************************

-External memory is supported by GPU algorithms (i.e. when ``tree_method`` is set to ``gpu_hist``).
+External memory is supported by GPU algorithms (i.e. when ``device`` is set to ``cuda``).
 However, the algorithm used for GPU is different from the one used for CPU.
 When training on a CPU, the tree method iterates through all batches from external memory for each step of the tree construction algorithm.
 On the other hand, the GPU algorithm uses a hybrid approach.
-It iterates through the data during the beginning of each iteration and concatenates all batches into one in GPU memory.
+It iterates through the data during the beginning of each iteration and concatenates all batches into one in GPU memory for performance reasons.
 To reduce overall memory usage, users can utilize subsampling.
 The GPU hist tree method supports `gradient-based sampling`, enabling users to set a low sampling rate without compromising accuracy.

 .. code-block:: python